cloudmesh-community/book/chapters/prg/python/opencv/opencv.md

 OpenCV (Open Source Computer Vision Library) is a library of thousands of algorithms for various applications in computer vision and machine learning.
 It has C++, C, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.
-In this tutorial, we will explain basic features of this library, including the implementation of a simple example.
+In this section, we will explain basic features of this library, including the implementation of a simple example.